gustavobastian/ClimaApp/Readme.md

 ## Preparing the app for building

 In order to build the app, you must have installed Node (Javascript runtime) with npm (Node Package manager) and ionic-cli (Command Line Interface for Ionic).
-The node installation can be done using installer from the official page  <a href="https://nodejs.org/en">https://nodejs.org/en</a> .
+The node installation can be done using installer from the official page  [https://nodejs.org/en](https://nodejs.org/en) .
 The following instructions are for Ubuntu systems (execute them after Node was being installed):

 ```\
 npm install -g @ionic/cli
 ```

-For compiling it, you must be registered (go to the page  <a href="www.weatherapi.com" >www.weatherapi.com</a> and fill the forms).
+For compiling it, you must be registered (go to the page ["www.weatherapi.com"]("www.weatherapi.com") and fill the forms).
 Save your key in 2 files inside environments folder with the following format:

 ```\
 export const environment = {